Denver Indian Center Inc.

 To empower our American Indian youth, elders, families and community by promoting self-determination and economic, mental and physical health through education, advocacy and cultural enrichment.

-This Holiday Season, the Denver Indian Center helped with:
+The Denver Indian Center helped with:

 Countless Gifts